Here I share some health conscious/copper & gut friendly recipes that I have developed, that are quite delicious indeed.

 -Add the meat and combine all ingredients, reduce the heat to medium low, cover, and allow to simmer, stirring occasionally, for at least 20-30 minutes.
 I usually simmer for about 45 minutes, making sure it does not reach a boil, as this really allows all of the delicious flavors to come together well

 *If you are currently eating dairy, topping this dish with sour cream and pepper jack or cheddar cheese is very good as well!
+(I excluded dairy permanently to continue to heal my gut)

 *Again, this is a very versatile recipe, so feel free to add or exclude whatever you wish!
-Green beans, collard greens, celery and mustard greens are also very tasty to add as well 🙂
+Green beans, collard greens, celery and mustard greens are also very tasty to add

 *This is a spin off of a recipe that my mother taught me a few Thanksgiving holidays ago…it is traditionally made with sautéed onions and bacon, however I do not include either and it is equally as delicious!
 As onions are high FODMAP, I avoid them for now, but feel free to include them if you find that you are not sensitive to high FODMAP foods.